 Do They Have an Overwhelming Amount of Positive Customer Reviews?

 Always do your research on every company.
-Software companies can entice you with their sales copy, but what do their customers really say about them?
-Google search the name of the software and add the keyword “reviews” to your search to find real client testimonials.
+Software companies can entice you with their sales copy, but what do their customers say about them?
+Google search the name of the software and add the keyword “reviews” to your search to find authentic client testimonials.
 Scan through all of the available feedback, ranging from 5-star to 1-star reviews.

 Most companies will have both positive and negative reviews.
 However, the positive reviews should outweigh the negative ones.
 If the vendor has only 5-star reviews, you should be skeptical and assume that employees are writing the company reviews to bolster their online reputation.

 Has the Software Been In Business For At Least 5 Years